starcraftman/pakit/docs/man.rst

    ag:
      repo: unstable

-Expalnation of Config:
+I will explain each element of the nested dictionary in turn.

 pakit.command.timeout
-   The timeout for commands, when no stdout produced for timeout kill process.
+   The timeout for commands, when no stdout produced for timeout terminate the command.

 pakit.log.enabled
    Toggles the file logger.
-Console are errors always enabled.
+Console messages are currently always enabled.

 pakit.log.file
    Where the file log will be written to.